Butler and Baker

 Conclusion

-There was good reason for Yosef to see a bright future for the chief butler because he was active in his dream doing his normal work.
+There was good reason for Joseph to see a bright future for the chief butler because he was active in his dream doing his normal work.

 However, the chief baker already appeared to be so lifeless that even the birds were not afraid of him.